Do You Need A Passport To Go To Jamaica As A U.S. Citizen?

 • Police report, if available.

 Keep in mind that emergency passports provided under these circumstances will only be valid for a limited time.
-You will be required to reapply for a new permanent passport once you return home.
+You will need to reapply for a new permanent passport once you return home.

 Picture: Pirates Islands water park at all-inclusive resort Beaches Negril, located on Seven Mile Beach.